-A. Results in One Dimension (MPS)
+A. Results in one dimension (MPS)

-In one dimension, we compute the averages of the Rényi-2 mutual information $I_2(A : B)$ , the 2-norm expression N(A : B), and the von Neumann mutual information I(A : B) (see Sec.
-II B for the definitions of the measures of correlation), with subsystems A and B as sketched in Fig 2 (a).
+In one dimension, we compute the averages of the Rényi-2 mutual information $I_2(A : B)$, the 2-norm expression N(A : B), and the von Neumann mutual information I(A : B) (see Sec.
+II B for the definitions of the measures of correlation), with subsystems A and B as sketched in Fig. 2(a).

-We find that the averages decay exponentially as specified in Definition 1 with the same correlation length $\xi{1D}$ (see Results 1, 2, and 3).
-The derivation for I(A : B)relies on a technical conjecture (see Conjecture 1), which we will discuss in detail later.
-In addition, we show that the same conjecture is enough to assert that $\xi{1D}$ is also the average correlation length for $I{\alpha}(A:B)$ for any integer value of $\alpha \geq 1$ (see Corollary 4).
+We find that the averages decay exponentially as specified in Definition 1 with the same correlation length ξ{1D} (see Results 1, 2, and 3).
+The derivation for I(A : B) relies on a technical conjecture (see Conjecture 1), which we will discuss in detail later.
+In addition, we show that the same conjecture is enough to assert that ξ{1D} is also the average correlation length for $I{\alpha}(A : B)$ for any integer value of $\alpha \ge 1$ (see Corollary 4).
+In short, the same average correlation length ξ{1D} persists across different measures of correlation.